The Bristal Assisted Living Blog

 • Artwork or décor that is familiar to your loved one.
 Favorite paintings, photos of family and friends labeled with names, and artwork from grandchildren are all good ideas.

-• Clock with a large font that is easy to read.
+• Clock with a large display that is easy to read.

 • Television and/or radio.
 This may also include CDs or playlists of favorite songs that are restful and soothing.